albert-haliulov/microprofile-healthcheck/README.md

 We have done it.

-Let's deploy it to Kubernetes and check readinessProbe how it can handle healthcheck of our services.
+Let's deploy it to Kubernetes and check readinessProbe how it can handle healthcheck of our microservices.

-## Creating cluster and preparing your environment for deployment
+## Creating cluster and preparing environment for deployment

 If you have not created K8s cluster yet - now it's time to do that.